 Book Well in Advance

 We recommend that you apply for/renew a passport/national ID-card well in advance, before it expires or you need to travel.
-Many countries require 3 or 6 months’ validity of passports for entry.
-Please note that appointments can normally be made up to 2 months in advance.
+Many countries require 3 or 6 months validity of passports for entry.
+Please note that appointments can be made several months in advance.